 It’s thought that the name “mustard” comes from the Latin words “mustum ardens”, which mean “burning must”.
 The name refers to the burning sensation produced by eating strong mustard and to the unfermented grape juice, called must in English, which used to be added to the ground seeds to make the mustard.

 Today plants in both the genus Brassica and the genus Sinapis are referred to as mustard plants.
-They have attractive, bright yellow flowers and seeds that are beige, brown, yellow or black.
+They have attractive, bright yellow flowers and seeds that are beige, brown, yellow, or black.

-Types and Colours of Mustard Seeds
+Types of Mustard Seeds

 Mustard seeds are most often obtained from three types of mustard plants: beige or yellow seeds from the white mustard plant (scientific name Sinapis alba), brown or yellow-brown seeds from the brown mustard plant (Brassica juncea) and black seeds from the black mustard plant (Brassica nigra).
-Yellow mustard seeds have the mildest flavor and are the type that makes most store-bought mustard.
+Yellow mustard seeds have the mildest flavour and are the type that makes most store-bought mustard.
 Dijon mustard is made from brown mustard seeds.
 Black mustard seeds are popular in Indian and Middle Eastern cuisine.
 They have the strongest flavour and produce the hottest sensation when eaten.

-Nutritional Benefits of Mustard Seeds
+Nutritional Benefits of the Seeds

 Mustard seeds are nutritious and tasty little packages and make an excellent addition to the diet.
 One tablespoon of mustard seeds provides a good selection of vitamins and minerals and is a very good source of selenium.
 The seeds also supply us with healthy fat and a little protein.
 The fat consists mainly of monounsaturated fatty acids but also contains omega-3 and omega-6 fatty acids in approximately equal amounts.
 Monounsaturated and omega-3 fatty acids have many beneficial effects in our bodies.